JavaScript 'this' Keyword: Common Pitfalls and How to Avoid Them

 Global context: If the code is being executed in the global context, then the value of

-in Node.js.Function context: If the code is being executed within a function, then the value of
+thiswill be the global object, which is usuallywindowin a web browser orglobalin Node.js.Function context: If the code is being executed within a function, then the value of

-will depend on how the function is called.
-If the function is called as a method of an object, thenthis
+thiswill depend on how the function is called.
+If the function is called as a method of an object, thenthiswill refer to that object.
+If the function is called without an object context, thenthiswill refer to the global object.Constructor context: If the code is being executed within a constructor function, then

-will refer to the newly created object that is being constructed.Event context: If the code is being executed in response to an event, then
+thiswill refer to the newly created object that is being constructed.Event context: If the code is being executed in response to an event, then

-will usually refer to the element that triggered the event.
+thiswill usually refer to the element that triggered the event.

 Global context: